-Smith resided here when he invited some 600 delegates to Peterboro to complete the first meeting of the reconstituted New York State Antislavery Society at the village’s Presbyterian Church.The site of that meeting now houses the National Abolition Hall of Fame and Museum.
+Abolition Work.
+Smith resided here when he invited some 600 delegates to Peterboro to complete the first meeting of the reconstituted New York State Antislavery Society at the village’s Presbyterian Church on October 22, 1835.The site of that meeting now houses the National Abolition Hall of Fame and Museum.
 In January 1840, he hosted fellow abolitionists abolitionists William Goodell and James G. Birney at his estate to plan the establishment of the Liberty Party, the nation's first political party devoted solely to abolition.
 The party and its offshoots never elected a candidate, but nonetheless played modest roles in the presidential elections of 1840 and 1844, and helped shift Northern public opinion in the direction of antislavery.
 Smith also resided here when he was one of the "Secret Six" northern philanthropists who bankrolled John Brown’s raid on Harper’s Ferry.

-Garnet was not exaggerating.
-Smith spent heavily to flood he Peterboro area with abolitionist literature and speakers, hoping to demonstrate how profound the impact of intense local campaigning could be.
+Garnet was not exaggerating; Smith spent heavily to flood he Peterboro area with abolitionist literature and speakers, hoping to demonstrate how profound the impact of intense local campaigning could be.
 One measure of Smith's success: voters in Madison County, New York (in which Peterboro is located) supported antislavery candidates, whenever on the ballot, by larger margins than anywhere else in the country.
-To Smith's disappointment, abolitionists in other areas (to be fair, few of whom had anywhere near his financial resources) failed to follow his lead.
+To Smith's disappointment, abolitionists in other areas (to be fair, few of whom had remotely similar financial resources) failed to follow his lead.

+The Next Generation.
 Smith’s daughter Elizabeth Smith Miller resided on the estate with her husband, Charles Dudley Miller, between 1846 and late 1850.
 Prior to that the Millers resided as newlyweds in a small house in Cazenovia; after their four-year sojourn on the Estate, the Millers moved across the street to the House on the Green in Peterboro, one of two homes Gerrit Smith would give to the couple.

+The Buildings and Site.
 The Gerrit Smith Estate contains several buildings, though not the Smith mansion, which burned down in 1936.
 The Estate was named a National Historic Landmark in 2001.
 Self-guided tours of the grounds are permitted during daylight hours; an informative visitor’s center is open Sundays from 1:00 p.m. to 5:00 p.m.